-- The faculty member may choose to leave a phone message or an email message for the student however, out of respect for the student’s privacy, the message will communicate only something like the following message: “An issue has arisen regarding your course [or assignment or activity] evaluation in [course prefix & number or other academic activity] and a note has been placed in your file.
-If you would like an explanation, please contact me by phone, or make an appointment to see me, at your earliest convenience.”
+- The faculty member may choose to leave a phone message for the student.
+However, out of respect for the student’s privacy, the message will communicate only something like the following: “An issue has arisen regarding your course [or assignment or activity] evaluation in [course prefix and number or other academic activity] and a note has been placed in your file.
+If you would like an explanation, please contact me by phone or make an appointment at your earliest convenience.”

-- The student may respond to the faculty member’s message in one of several different ways:
+- The student may respond to the message in one of several different ways:

 - The student may directly or tacitly acknowledge his or her dishonesty and accept the specified penalty.

 - Just as students have a right to appeal any decisions concerning their academic work, so they have a right to initiate an appeal when notified that academic dishonesty has been discovered in their work.
-Appeals begin with an appeal to the Dean of the School in which the course or activity is located.
+The process begins with an appeal to the school dean in which the course or activity is located.
 Appeals can also, when necessary, be carried on to the Office of the Provost.
-Students can ask the Office of the Dean of Students to guide them in pursuing any appeals process.
-Final decisions concerning any appeals of academic decisions lie with the Deans and the Office of the Provost.
+Students may ask the Office of the Dean of Students to guide them in pursuing the appeal process.
+The final decision concerning any appeal of academic dishonesty lies with the Office of the Provost.

 The Office of the Provost or his/her designee adjudicates violations of the Academic Honesty policy.
 Therefore, the procedures described for other policy violations in this document may not apply to violations of this policy.